Leo-Thomas/CARLAHaze/README.md

 The labels are provided in **YOLO format**, making them compatible with popular object detection frameworks.
 The images are in JPG format, with a resolution of 608×608 pixels.

+## Training and test on all haze leves

+In order to train and/or evaluate your models using all haze levels together, or a specific combination, we provide you with a straight forward script where you can specify the paths of the different levels or scenes of interest and generate the combined train, val, and test splits.
+See [combine.py](https://github.com/Leo-Thomas/CARLAHaze/blob/main/combine.py)

 ## License

 Distributed under MIT license.
 See `LICENSE` for more information.